What are the Characteristics of a Project?

 This is often called the time–quality–cost triangle.
 Time, quality, and cost are the sides of the triangle and you elongate or shorten each of the sides until they form a triangle.
 So you may be fixing one of the constraints and adjusting the other two to match.

-If I use an example close to home, at BrightWork we release a new product to our customers about twice a year, so we endeavor to fix the time at about six months.
+If I use an example close to home, at BrightWork we release a new product to our customers about three to four times per year, so we endeavor to fix the time at about three to four months.

 The quality and the ease of use has to meet a very high standard, it’s not appropriate or right to ship poor quality.

 So in the BrightWork case, the time and the quality are fixed and therefore the third constraint, which is the scope of functionality we deliver, is the one that varies.
 We try to fit in as much capability as we can in each release, but it has to be done in a certain amount of time and with a very high degree of quality.